ssinghbi02/prime-calc/README.md

 To build the project: (all commands are run in the project folder) mvn clean install
-The project can be run in two ways:
+The project can be with spring boot. just run Application.java
-- with maven:
-mvn clean install tomcat7:run

 To call the service:
 curl http://localhost:8080/primes/10 -H "Accept:application/json"